Richard Barrett (author): Works overview

 From 2006 to 2024, Barrett wrote fourteen books.
 In The New Leadership Paradigm, published in 2011, he developed a program for leading the self, leading a team, leading an organisation, and leading society.
 Other concepts introduced in this book include the Seven Levels of Motivation, The Seven Levels of Identity, the Seven Levels of Happiness, and the Six Modes of Decision-Making.

 In Love, Fear and the Destiny of Nations, published in 2010, he discussed the impact of the evolution of worldviews on world affairs.
 In What My Soul Told Me, published in 2011, he described the five steps to soul activation.
 In Evolutionary Coaching, published in 2014, he introduced a coaching process based on the Seven Stages of Psychological Development.
 In A New Psychology of Human Well-Being, published in 2015, he introduced the concept of ego-soul dynamics as an approach to mental health.
 In The Values-Driven Organization, published in 2017, he showed how cultural health and employee well-being were the pathways to sustainable performance.

 In The Evolutionary Human, published in 2018, he introduced the concept of evolutionary intelligence and the three universal stages of evolution.
 In Everything I Have Learned About Values, also published in 2018, he provided a detailed overview of the importance of values in decision-making.
 In Worldview Dynamics and the Consciousness of Nations, published in 2019, he showed examples of how the seven levels of consciousness model could be used to map the values of nations.
 In many of these nations, the results of the values assessments have been used to begin nationwide dialogues on values.
 In Latvia and Iceland, the results of the values assessments have been instrumental in helping to form public policies.
 In Soul-Centred Living, published in 2014, a year before his 80th birthday, he presented a deeply personal exploration of the journey to living a soul-centred life.

+In 2025, Barrett’s work entered a new phase characterised by an increased focus on consciousness, embodiment, and the inner dimensions of leadership and human development.
+Building on earlier frameworks centred on values, culture, and systems change, his writing and teaching during this period explored the relationship between psychological development, nervous system regulation, moral authority, and states of awareness.
+This phase involved a consolidation of his previous work into integrative models addressing leadership under pressure, worldview dynamics, and transitions from ego-centred approaches toward more service-oriented modes of functioning.His work during this time placed emphasis on lived experience, presence, and coherence in discussions of ethical leadership and societal change, reflecting a shift in focus from organisational assessment tools toward the study of internal aspects of consciousness.